-Insulating your attic is an excellent way to protect your home from temperature extremes and moisture damage.
-Insulating also is an effective way to reduce heating and cooling costs.
-Insulation acts as a barrier to prevent the transfer of heat from the inside to the outside of the house in winter or from the outside to the inside in summer.
+Insulating your attic is an excellent way to protect your home from temperature extremes and moisture damage while reducing heating and cooling costs.
+Insulation acts as a barrier to prevent the transfer of heat flow from the inside to the outside of the house in winter or from the outside to the inside in summer.

-An experienced DIYer can install most types of insulation, but if you aren’t sure how to complete the task, consider hiring a professional.
+An experienced DIYer can install most types of insulation but some should consider hiring a professional.
 Gaps in insulation can quickly reduce its effectiveness.
-This guide explores the different types of insulation, factors and tips to consider when shopping for insulation, and some of the best types of attic insulation on the market.
+Read on for some tips and types of insulation as well as the best options currently on the market.

 - BEST OVERALL: Owens Corning R-38 Kraft Faced Fiberglass Insulation